 What Hubs Don’t Have Delta One Lounges

-With the news that Atlanta will get a Delta One lounge, that leaves four Delta hubs without the exclusive lounge in the pipeline; Detroit (DTW), Minneapolis-St. Paul (MSP), New York (LGA), and Salt Lake City (SLC).
+With the news that Atlanta will get a Delta One lounge in 2028, that leaves Detroit (DTW), Minneapolis-St. Paul (MSP), and Salt Lake City (SLC) as the only hubs that don’t have an opening date.

 Detroit seems like a no brainer to eventually get a Delta One lounge, given the amount of transpacific flying Delta does from the airport.
 While I wouldn’t think that MSP and SLC see enough international, premium heavy, service to warrant a standalone lounge, The Points Guy indicated that Delta plans to open a Delta One lounge in Salt Lake City and will likely expand to its other hubs.